 Inconsistencies on the Current Whereabouts of Evelyn Stevens

-After once again re-marrying, he believes she is currently living in Florida under a new last name.
-Although he provided us the last name, for his and her safety, we preferred not sharing it.
+After re-marrying again, he believes she lives in Florida under a new last name.
+Although he provided us with the last name, for his and her safety, we preferred not to share it.

 It is a somber ending to a woman with a successful career and former NWA Women’s Champion.
 We cannot condone anyone’s murder, but if it was in self-defense, and if she is alive, hopefully, she has found peace after all these years.